26%, on Alternative Minimum Taxable Income (AMTI) up to

 In calculating alternative minimum taxable income (AMTI), in addition to adding back or subtracting AMT adjustment items (Code Sec.
 56), under Code Sec.
 57, taxpayers must add back certain AMT preference items.
 The AMT preference items are:

 Preference items, unlike adjustment items (discussed on the AMT Adjustments page), are always add backs in calculating AMTI.
 The items are added back to income on page 1 of Form 6251.
 Many, if not most, individual taxpayers will only have AMT preference items that are passed through to them from partnerships, LLCs, or S Corporations on a Schedule K-

 If a taxpayer’s Code Sec.
-611 deduction for depletion for a year is greater than the adjusted basis at the end of the year of the property being depleted, the difference is added back as a preference on Form 6251, line 9.
+611 deduction for depletion for a year is greater than the adjusted basis at the end of the year of the property being depleted, the difference is added back as a preference.
 This rule does not apply to depletion claimed by oil and gas independent producers and royalty owners under Code Sec.
 613A(c).

-Interest on specified private activity bonds, which is excluded from income for regular tax is added back as a preference item on Form 6251, line 12.
+Interest on specified private activity bonds, which is excluded from income for regular tax is added back as a preference item.
 The amount added back is reduced by any deduction attributable to the bonds which would have been allowable if the interest were includible in gross income for regular tax.

 Accelerated Depreciation or Amortization on Property Placed in Service before January 1, 1987